jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ ls -p
 	Applications/	Data/	file1 	Code/	Documentation/	file2

-Hopefully, youâ€™ll agree that the second example makes things a little clearer.
+Hopefully, you'll agree that the second example makes things a little clearer.
 You can also do things like always capitalizing directory names (like I have done) but ideally we would suggest that you always use `ls -p`.
 If this sounds a bit of a pain, then it is.
 Ideally you want to be able to make `ls -p` the default behavior for `ls`.
 Luckily, there is a way of doing this by using Unix [aliases][].
-Itâ€™s very easy to create an alias:
+It's very easy to create an alias:

 	$ alias ls='ls -p'
 	$ ls
 	Applications/	Data/	file1 	Code/	Documentation/	file2

 If you have trouble remembering what some of these very short Unix commands do, then aliases allow you to use human-readable alternatives.
-I.e. you could make a â€˜copyâ€™ alias for the cp commandâ€™ or even make â€˜list_files_sorted_by_dateâ€™ perform the `ls -lt` command.
+I.e. you could make a 'copy' alias for the cp command' or even make 'list_files_sorted_by_date' perform the `ls -lt` command.
 Note that aliases do not replace the original command.
 It can be dangerous to use the name of an existing command as an alias for a different command.
-I.e. you could make an `rm` alias that put files to a â€˜trashâ€™ directory by using the `mv` command.
-This might work for you, but what if you start working on someone elseâ€™s machine who doesnâ€™t have that alias?
+I.e. you could make an `rm` alias that put files to a 'trash' directory by using the `mv` command.
+This might work for you, but what if you start working on someone else's machine who doesn't have that alias?
 Or what if someone else starts working on your machine?

 #### Task U26.1 [U26.1]
 Create an alias such that typing `rm` will always invoke `rm -i`.
 Try running the alias command on its own to see what happens.
 Now open a new terminal window (or a new tab) and try running your `ls` alias.
 What happens?